latifaghassan/reading_notes/301/class06.md

 **1- What is node.js?**

+- Node.js is an event-based, non-blocking, asynchronous I/O runtime that uses Google’s V8 JavaScript engine and libuv library.
-- Node.js is a program we can use to execute JavaScript on our computers.
+- It is a program we can use to execute JavaScript on our computers

 **2- In your own words, what is Chrome’s V8 JavaScript Engine?**